zeus-home/zeus/hercules/fan/README.md

 ## Fan

-The software module for contrlling a fan.
+The software module for controlling a fan.